 Technical Limitations

-Creative's first two sound cards used square wave synthesis exclusively.
-This attempts a trade-off between the qualities of a sine wave and a sawtooth wave, but ultimately achieves neither[17].
-While they produce fair instrumental sounds[18], square waves are pretty crap at replicating percussion, thereby limiting their versatility.
-FM synthesis, on the other hand, is vastly superior in comparison[19].
-The C/MS did output stereo, however, and this appears to have been how Creative tried to stand out from the competition.
-The limitations of the C/MS did not appeal to developers, not helped by the fact that the technical documentation did it no favours[20].
-A much more interesting question to Mr Sim would have been why Creative chose Philips' product in the first place.
+Part of the issue with Creative's early products in particular was their use of square wave synthesis using the Philips SA1099 chip.
+This method attempts a trade-off between the qualities of a sine wave and a sawtooth wave, but ultimately achieves neither.[17]
+While they produce fair instrumental sounds,[18] square waves are pretty crap at replicating percussion, thereby limiting their versatility.
+FM synthesis, on the other hand, is vastly superior in comparison.[19]
+The C/MS did output stereo, however, and this appears to have been how Creative tried to stand out from the competition and appeal to those elusive musicians.
+The limitations of the C/MS did not appeal to developers, however, plus the fact that the technical documentation did it no favours.[20]
+A much more interesting question to Mr Sim would have been why Creative chose Philips' product in first place, but no one seems to have asked that question.

 AdLib Compatible: An Advert for the Sound Blaster.
 Source: Compute!
 Apr '90 |